MizuGreg/LLMs-Play-Textual-Games/README.md

 # LLMs-Play-Textual-Games

-Repository for the code related to my MSc thesis project.
+Repository for the code related to my MSc thesis project, called "Don't Overthink It: Intermittent Self-Evaluation in Reasoning Language Models Playing Textual Games".

 The project explores the capabilities of RLMs playing textual games, and tentatively defines a game-agnostic framework for exploiting the advantages of reasoning and CoT prompting while avoiding some of the associated pitfalls and disadvantages.